 I welcome discussion in the comments section, but I do ask you show respect for alternative ideas and that you stay on topic.
 As this is an ever evolving site, any new information and credits will be given when credit is due.

-I was active on the Westeros.org forum as the poster The Fattest Leech discussing many of these topics with other posters there, many of whom helped guide me in the right direction.
-I am not there much anymore, but to those great posters… THANK YOU!
+I was active on the Westeros.org forum as the poster The Fattest Leech discussing some of these topics with other posters, many of whom helped guide me in the right direction.
+I am not active on that forum much anymore, but to those great posters… THANK YOU!

 And a huge Thank You to George RR Martin for his decades of plot twists, inverted tropes, love triangles, jambles and jumbles, as well as the interregnum that never ends.
 You tricksy bird, you.

-Please visit his Not a Blog for ASOIAF updates.
+Please visit his Not a Blog for A Song of Ice and Fire updates.

 Good company in a journey makes the way seem shorter. — Izaak Walton